-Land tenure: Agricultural land equity does not stop with land access; rather, it requires stable relationships to land and just governance structures.
+Land tenure: Agricultural land equity does not stop with land access; rather, it requires stable relationships to land, ecological and economic viability, and just governance structures.
 The length of a lease can influence tenants' ability to adopt conservation practices, invest in land and infrastructure improvements, and qualify for farm programs.
-While short-term leases may be desirable in some instances - for example, beginning producers not seeking a long-term commitment or wishing to minimize risk - short-term leases limit opportunities for business development, land improvements, and wealth creation often necessary for land acquisition.

-For the purposes of this report, land tenure refers to the broad range of relationship that individuals and groups hold with respect to land and related resources.
-Land tenure rules and governance structures shape what is allowable and possible on the land, who makes decisions and how they are made, and which goals and outcomes are prioritized with those decisions.
+For the purposes of this report, land tenure refers to broad range of relationship that individuals and groups hold with respect to land and related resources, including but not limited to ownership, leasing, cooperative management.
+Land tenure is shaped by economic structures and the rules and forms of governance that determine what is allowable and possible on the land, who makes decisions and how they are made, and which goals and outcomes are prioritized with those decisions.